C0deDaedalus/Multi-Language-Game-of-Nim/README.md

 So, I created this Repository for anyone who wishes to get a sneak peek into languages and its basic syntax and logics.

+You can Say, It's a kind of Notes on a Programming Langauge for Beginners.

 ## How it would help

 Game of Nim will be written in as many languages as possible.
-So that For any language, a begineer may know basic things such as :
+So that For any language, a beginner may know basic things such as :

 1. Tools - IDE, Compiler/Interpreter for Language.
 2. Header/Library/Dependancies for Language Files.